mduk/PushMePullYou/README.md

 	rebar get-deps
 	rebar compile

 Starting Push Me Pull You is simple.
-If you want to start it, run <code>./start.sh</code>.
-You can work out the rest of the controls for yourself.
+If you want to start it run <code>./start.sh</code>, you can work out the rest of the controls for yourself.
+To paraphrase a certain [infullable computer](http://en.wikipedia.org/wiki/Red_Dwarf).

 ### WebSockets